University Catalog 2024-2025

 Curriculum

-Materials engineers at NC State are trained to understand the wide range of phenomena that occur in all classes of materials: metals, polymers, composites, ceramics, and electronic materials.
-The MSE curriculum includes fundamental courses in thermodynamics, kinetics, and structure, followed by more applied courses that cover mechanical, thermal, electrical, magnetic, and optical properties of materials.
+At NC State, Materials Science and Engineering students are trained to understand the complexities of all classes of material.
+Our curriculum starts with core courses in thermodynamics, kinetics, and structure, followed by advanced courses in mechanical, thermal, electrical, magnetic, and optical properties.

-Two laboratory courses introduce students to analytical methods used to characterize the structure of materials at all length scales and to measure properties of all classes of materials.
-Cutting-edge technologies in materials science and engineering such as nanotechnology, biomaterials, computer modeling, and forensics (materials degradation and failure analysis) are covered.
+Hands-on learning is emphasized through two laboratory courses, where students explore analytical methods for characterizing the structure of materials at all length scales and measuring properties of all classes of materials.
+Our program covers cutting-edge technologies like nanotechnology, biomaterials, computer modeling, and materials forensics (degradation and failure analysis).

-The Materials Science and Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.
+The Materials Science and Engineering program is accredited by the Engineering Accreditation Commission of ABET.

 MSE Program Highlights